Justinasin/party-contact-storing/README.md

 Logs in Docker container are located in `/usr/app/logs`, need to mount a volume in your local environment to mirror logs from Docker container to your machine or server
 When running Docker container specify volume, e.g.:
-`docker run --env-file config.env -v /home/user/application/logs:/usr/app/logs -p 8080:8080 contact-list:latest`
+`docker run --env-file config.env -v /home/user/application/logs:/usr/app/logs -p 8080:8080 party-contact-store:latest`

 ## Testing

-Application is covered
+Application is covered unit tests

 ## Features